Amarpatel0797/M1_Application_Calender/README.md

 # A simple calculator written in C

+# Introduction:-
+Simple calculator is a project to allow users to calculate basic four operations in mathematics ,they are addition, subtraction, multiplication, division but in this Project which I'm Implementing ,also included three additional operations such as Factorial, Power ,modulas .However, the input has to be in the form "number1 operator1 number2
+"(i.e 10+5).

 ### RATIONALE:
 I did this implementaion because I did not find a nice implemenation of a "full formula" calculator online: I only found simple examples that support only one operator.
 This implementation supports full formulas (limited only by the size of the stack and the queue).